HMS Devastation (1871): Service history

 Devastation was deployed to serve in the waters of the United Kingdom and the Mediterranean Sea.
-In 1891, the 12-inch guns were replaced with 10-inch breech-loading guns and she was refitted with new triple-expansion steam engines.
+In 1891-1892 the 12-inch guns were replaced with Whitworth-built 10-inch breech-loading guns, the Nordenfelt guns were replaced by six 6-pdr and eight 3-pdr guns, and she was refitted with new triple-expansion steam engines.

 In November 1898 Captain Frederick Inglefield was appointed as her commander.
 In March 1900 she is reported to have visited Syracuse, Sicily.
-In 1901 she was guard ship at the port of Gibraltar, until relieved as such by newly commissioned in February 1902.
+From the middle of April 1900 she was guard ship at the port of Gibraltar, until relieved as such by newly commissioned in February 1902.
 She left the Mediterranean station headquarters at Malta, homebound, on 19 February 1902, and after a last visit to Gibraltar arrived in Plymouth on 2 April.
 She was paid off at Devonport on 18 April, and proceeded to Portsmouth.

 On 21 June 1902 she was recommissioned as a tender to the torpedo school ship HMS Vernon.
 She took part in the fleet review held at Spithead on 16 August 1902 for the coronation of King Edward VII.

-Later, she was refitted again and assigned to the First Reserve Fleet based in Scotland.
-The ship was broken up in 1908.
+Later, she was refitted again in 1904 and assigned to the First Reserve Fleet based in Scotland.
+The ship was sold for breaking up in 1908.